The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 The password hasn't changed.
 The key file hasn't changed.
 This exact command signed 20 releases over the past month.
 Last successful build was six days ago.

-Something broke between Saturday and today.
-And I have no idea what.
+Something broke between Saturday and today, and I have no idea what.

 Down the rabbit hole